julieeg/taste-perception-profiles/README.md

-# taste-profiles
+# taste-perception-profiles
-This repository will summarize the R code to derive taste perception profiles using data-driven clustering
+This repository includes the relevant R code and a simulated dataset to conduct the data-driven clustering approach to derive taste perception profiles.